OwenMelbz/forget-db/README.md

 After its completed you should get a notification to let you know!

-# To Do
-- Write the tests :D
-- Think of a way to get in
-- Submit it!

 # Warnings / Notes
 - There is no dry run, I recommend you test this on a temporary database first.
 - Not all faker field types are yet supported, e.g `date($format = 'Y-m-d', $max = 'now')`